-While performing the duties of this job, the employee must have adequate physical ability to move quickly in order to respond to active children that may need redirection to ensure their safety or the safety of others in the environment; is regularly required to sit, talk or hear; is frequently required to use hands to handle objects, and to stand, walk, and reach with hands and arms; also to stoop, kneel, bend, and sit on the floor.
+While performing the duties of this job, the employee is regularly required to sit, talk and hear.
+The employee frequently is required to use hands to handle objects, tools, or controls.
+The employee is occasionally required to stand, walk, and reach with hands and arms; and to stoop, kneel, or climb.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.